EigenTom/ThinkPad-X1-Yoga-3rd-Hackintosh/README.md

 <br>

 > ## Note:
+(2020-9-4)<br>
+1. Change hibernation mode from 0 to 25 can drastically decrease the possibility of sleep failure.
+2. Sometimes DW1820A seems to cause boot halt or auto restart.
+If possible, consider purchase DW1560.

 (2020-8-20)<br>
 By completely removing Thunderbolt 3 support, I was able to achieve less than 0.9W CPU Package idle power consumption and 8W overall power consumption of the system (7h+ Battery Life).